lichuan0217/DBus-Demo/README.md

 - system_listener.c  --  Use connection filter to monitor the signal
 - auth_listener.c    --  Use dbus-glib`s signal api to monitor the siganl
 - Makefile           --  Compile the listener.
+- gio/listener.c     --  DBus listener using new gio api.
+- gio/Makefile       --  Makefile for the new DBus listener

 ### How to use